 Does the company address look like a regular business address?
 Google it.
 The fake addresses claimed by scammers are often Mailbox Depots, virtual offices, or random residential addresses–not what you’d expect from a reputable business.

 Does the company say that it’s been in business for X number of years?
 Check its domain registration (you can use a site like DomainTools).
 You may discover that has only been around for a few months.
-Chamber of Authors claims “10+ years of experience”, but its web domain was registered less than a year ago.
+For example, Chamber of Authors claims “10+ years of experience”, but its web domain was registered less than a year ago.
 Ditto for Efficient Ghostwriters, which also claims 10 years.
 Ghostwriting Solution’s claim of 9 years is slightly closer to the truth–but that doesn’t make it truthful: its domain wasn’t registered until February 2020.

 Or maybe there’s one name in the header of the site, but text or testimonials reference a different one.
 Wiki Ghost Writer’s footer apparently belongs to Pacific Ghostwriting.
 Finest Creative Writers doesn’t seem to have realized (or doesn’t care) that all the text on its website refers to Book Writing Founders.
 All the testimonials for Paramount Ghostwriting credit Ghost Writing Guru.